This chocolate cake with cream cheese frosting is made with tender, moist cake layers and the creamiest cream cheese frosting!!

 The first step is to make the chocolate cake batter.
 I love this cake recipe because it can be made by hand and comes together in minutes!

-It’s as simple as whisking the dry ingredients together in one bowl, and the wet ingredients in another.
-Then you mix the dry ingredients into the wet ingredients and it’s all ready to go.
+It’s as simple as whisking the dry ingredients together in one bowl, then mixing the wet ingredients into the dry ingredients, and it’s all ready to go.

 Remove the cake layers from the oven and let them cool in the pans for about 10 minutes.

-Gently run an offset spatula around the rim of the cake pans to loosen them, then flip them into wire racks to finish cooling.
+Gently run an offset spatula around the rim of the cake pans to loosen them, then flip them onto wire racks to finish cooling.

 These cake layers bake up pretty flat, so leveling them is optional.
 If you want to level them with a serrated knife, make sure to wait until the cake layers have fully cooled to room temperature.